JISHA NOTES (Sesshin at the Dharma Hall)

 ➢ Opening the zendo at all four sessions. (early morning, mid-morning, afternoon and evening).

-➢ At all services, two incense offerings at early morning service and one at noon and in the evening.
+➢ At all services. (two offerings at early morning service and one at noon and in the afternoon).

 ➢ Before Dharma Talk.
 You will also see that the teacher’s cushion, lectern and notes are in place.